pedrolcl/qt-i18n/README.md

-# Qt5 Internationalization with CMake and Qmake
+# Qt5/Qt6 Internationalization with CMake and Qmake

-This project is a tutorial and sample project of a Qt5 application using [internationalization](https://doc.qt.io/qt-5/internationalization.html), with translations embedded inside the executable as resources.
+This project is a tutorial and sample project of a Qt application using [internationalization](https://doc.qt.io/qt-5/internationalization.html), with translations embedded inside the executable as resources.
 Both CMake and Qmake build systems are included.